adioshun/gitBook_3D_People_Detection/10downsampling/11voxelization.md

 Right example is a smaller voxel size, with four centroids.
 ```

+A voxel grid filter downsamples the data by taking a spatial average of the points in the cloud confined by each voxel.
+The set of points which lie within the bounds of a voxel are assigned to that voxel and are statistically combined into one output point.

+I used an X, Y, and Z voxel grid filter leaf size of 0.01.
+This was a good compromise of leaving enough detail while minimizing processing time.

 The input point cloud is segmented in smaller voxels (similar to smaller cube) with a fixed size.